image

 Status and Progress of Response to Health and Nutrition Conscious Menus

-As part of our commitment to providing health and nutrition-conscious options, the Skylark Group strives to develop menus that allow customers to enjoy healthy meals easily in a one-plate format.
-This includes "balanced plates," where a variety of items can be enjoyed at once, and an enhanced lineup of nutritionally balanced set meals.
+Skylark Group strives to develop menus that allow customers to effortlessly enjoy healthy meals in a "one-plate" format as part of our commitment to health and nutrition-conscious options.
+This includes our "balanced plates," which offer a variety of items in a single serving, and an enhanced lineup of nutritionally balanced set meals.

-In our set menus, we have introduced options that allow customers to customize their meals according to their personal preferences and health conditions, such as adjusting rice portions (large or small) or choosing alternatives like side salads, soy bread, or multi-grain rice.
+In our set menus, we offer options that allow customers to customize their meals according to their personal preferences and health conditions, such as adjusting rice portions or selecting alternatives like side salads, soy bread, or multi-grain rice.

 Children's Menus